 Algebra II Part B is a semester course that completes the study of the topics traditionally seen in CP Algebra 2.
-Topics include exponents, polynomials, rational expressions, radical equations, and applications of functions.
+Topics include a review of quadratic functions, exponents, polynomials, and rational expressions,.
 Prerequisite(s): Completion of Algebra 2 Part A and teacher recommendation